 - Installed monitoring will help you identify when your solar system is producing electricity and when you are using it.
 Getting these two curves in sync will help reduce your electricity bills.

 - Having the panels cleaned and undertaking maintenance every few years will ensure your solar system is operating optimally.

 - Consider solar hot water units at the same time as your solar installation.

-Are there any kinds of people whose lifestyle isn’t suited to solar?
+Q: Are there any kinds of people whose lifestyle isn’t suited to solar?

-If your major requirement for electricity is in the evenings, and you don’t have appliances that can use the benefit of solar during the day, then solar may not be the best fit.
+A: If your major requirement for electricity is in the evenings, and you don’t have appliances that can use the benefit of solar during the day, then solar may not be the best fit.

 Interested in getting solar?
 Find out which questions to ask when getting a solar power quote.